 2. Resume check

 In the world of recruitment, resumes are something like payphones in the world of communication.
 Sure, everyone knows their purpose, but they also know they’re far from the best way to get in touch with someone.
-Even recruiters don’t give resumes that much attention anymore – they spend an average of 6 seconds viewing each CV.
-With the average reading speed of about 300 words per minute, that means the recruiter can only read about 30 words on each CV.
+Even recruiters don’t give resumes that much attention anymore – they spend an average of 6 seconds viewing each resume.
+With the average reading speed of about 300 words per minute, that means the recruiter can only read about 30 words on each resume.

-On the other hand, CVs are the mainstay of the HR world and they’re one of the best ways for candidates to show experience, education and relevant skills and a traditional part of the screening process for hiring.
+On the other hand, resumes are the mainstay of the HR world and they’re one of the best ways for candidates to show experience, education and relevant skills and a traditional part of the screening process for hiring.
 However, since you already know the candidate’s skills, let’s analyze the resume.

 - Work experience.
 Ideally listed with most recent in the first place.
 If the candidate listed their responsibilities in the position – even better.